 Leila Carvalho Beverleigh (Leila Pintora) is always in pursuit of creative collaboration in art, animation, dance, music and theatre.
 Her latest work includes a series of autobiographical, narrative illustrations, depicting not only her personal experiences in the field of dance but also that of some of the world's greatest ballet icons.
 The highly-expressive, masterfully-executed body of work highlights the artist’s love and admiration for the field of dance and honors the ballet world’s professionals in a unique way.
-Currently, Beverleigh is working on a new series of dance/ballet inspired illustrations and exhibiting her artwork in partnership with Prima Ballerina Stephanie Herman.
+She has worked in partnership with Prima Ballerina Stephanie Herman and the Sao Paulo Companhia de Danca in Sao Paulo, Brazil.
+Beverleigh continues to work on new series of illustrations focused on the world of dance.

 As an artist and teacher, Beverleigh successfully navigates the worlds of teaching and illustration.
 Instructing classes in figurative drawing and painting as well as animation, the artist is an ongoing inspiration to her students, encouraging them to venture out onto their own unique path as she has done over the course of her career.